-Concentrators are required to take a minimum of 8 courses.
+Concentrators are required to take a minimum of eight courses.
 These include the following:

-- Three courses on Renaissance and/or early modern topics in one field in which the student has primary interest or training, (for example, literature, history of art and architecture, or history).
+- Three courses on early modern topics in one field in which the student has primary interest or training, e.g., literature, history of art and architecture, or history.

-- Three courses related to the Renaissance and/or early modern period chosen from two other fields.
+- Three courses related to the early modern period chosen from two other fields.

-- Another relevant course of the student's choosing.
+- Other relevant courses of the student's choosing.

 |Under the supervision of the director of the program, students may choose courses from the following:|